elor/tuvero/doc/reference/ui/emitter.md

 Emits an event to all registered listeners by calling the callback functions of format 'on'+event, if available

-The callback functions' parameters are the emitter (this) and the event string (without 'on'), in this order.
+The callback functions' parameters are the emitter (this), the event string (without 'on') and an optional data object, in this order.

 **Argument:** **event**